testcontainers/testcontainers-python/.github/ISSUE_TEMPLATE/new-container.md

 **What is the new container you'd like to have?**

-Please link some docker containers as well as documentation to the benefits of having this container.
+Please link some docker containers as well as documentation/arguments to the benefits of having this container.

 **Why not just use a generic container for this?**